wagmi97/BeeGPT/README.md

  🐝 _______  _______  _______  _______  _______  _______  _______  _______  _______  _______ _______  _______  _______  _______  _______  _______  _______  _______  _______  _______

-# 🐝BeeGPT
+# 🐝PollenCoin

-🐝Bee is a command line assistant that helps you with your daily tasks.
+🐝PollenCoin is the currency of BeeGPT, a command line assistant that helps you with your daily tasks.
 I'm here to make your life easier! 🐝

 Using 🐝Bee is easy!
 Just type `./install.sh` in your terminal and I'll take it from there!